MikiP98/HumilityAFM/README.md

 - Add carpet covered stairs?
 - Server feature sync?
   - If done through a datapack, the blocks can be enabled by default on the client?
-- Port to newer MC versions:
-  - 1.21.5? *(need to wait for 'polymorph')*
 - Backport to older MC versions?:
   - 1.19.2?
   - 1.18.2?